Vanishborn/VirPlot/README.md

 [![RNA-seq read depth across the Beet yellows virus genome](https://i.imgur.com/8M8e9fT.png)](https://i.imgur.com/8M8e9fT.png)

-Developed and maintained by Henry Li for [Foundation Plant Services](https://fps.ucdavis.edu/index.cfm) at [UC Davis](https://www.ucdavis.edu/), this utility overhauls an over-engineered implementation, replacing legacy tools that previously relied on deprecated packages.
+Developed and maintained by Haoran (Henry) Li for [Foundation Plant Services](https://fps.ucdavis.edu/index.cfm) at [UC Davis](https://www.ucdavis.edu/), this utility overhauls an over-engineered implementation, replacing legacy tools that previously relied on deprecated packages.
 Built in Python using only `matplotlib` and `pyyaml`, this is a quick tool for generating aligned and customizable feature annotation-depth plots in one combined figure.

 ---